Rudolf, Crown Prince of Austria

-Rudolf, Crown Prince of Austria (Rudolf Franz Karl Josef; 21 August 1858 – 30 January 1889) was the only son and third child of Emperor Franz Joseph I of Austria and Duchess Elisabeth of Bavaria (Sissi).
+Rudolf, Crown Prince of Austria (Rudolf Franz Karl Josef; 21 August 1858 – 30 January 1889) was the only son and third child of Emperor Franz Joseph I and Empress Elisabeth of Austria.
 He was heir apparent to the imperial throne of the Austro-Hungarian Empire from birth.
-In 1889, he died in a suicide pact with his mistress Mary Vetsera at the Mayerling hunting lodge.
+In 1889, he died in a suicide pact with his mistress Baroness Mary Vetsera at the Mayerling hunting lodge.
 The ensuing scandal made international headlines.

 Background

 Rudolf was born at Schloss Laxenburg, a castle near Vienna, as the son of Emperor Franz Joseph I and Empress Elisabeth.
 He was named after the first Habsburg King of Germany, Rudolf I, who reigned from 1273 to 1291.
 Rudolf was raised together with his older sister Gisela and the two were very close.
 At the age of six, Rudolf was separated from his sister as he began his education to become a future Emperor of Austria.
 This did not change their relationship and Gisela remained close to him until she left Vienna upon her marriage to Prince Leopold of Bavaria.
-Rudolf's initial education under Leopold Gondrecourt was physically and emotionally abusive, and likely a cause of his later suicide.
+Rudolf's initial education under Leopold Gondrecourt was physically and emotionally abusive, and likely a contributing factor in his later suicide.